mbezjak/shaman/README.md

     # or
     $ python2 shaman

 (2.1) Alternatively you can just open `index.html` in your browser.
+This is equivalent to visiting [demo](http://mbezjak.github.com/shaman/) application.
 By opening html directly in a browser shaman stores data in `localStorage` instead of on file system.

 ## Required dependencies
 When running `shaman` command dependencies are: